 Vanderbilt LifeFlight has transported more than 33,000 patients to hospitals in Nashville and destinations around the world.
-It is Tennessee’s largest not-for-profit air medical transport program, providing service via five helicopters, one fixed wing aircraft and three gound ambulances.
+It is Tennessee’s largest not-for-profit air medical transport program, providing service via six helicopters (five bases and one helicopter serves as backup), one fixed wing aircraft (airplane) and four gound ambulances.
 It has kept an accident-free safety record since its inception in 1984.

 Vanderbilt LifeFlight is accredited by the Commission on Accreditation of Medical Trauma Systems (CAMTS).
 LifeFlight transports to all Nashville hospitals and has immediate access to the region's only Level I Trauma Center, Burn Center and Children's Hospital, all at Vanderbilt.